-Combine the first two ingredients in a small bowl to make the seasoning mix.
+Combine the first 2 ingredients in a small bowl to make the Seasoning Mix.

 Copyright (c) 1994 by Paul Prudhomme